-...will be considered not impaired when consumption advisories for indicator fish species (e.g., walleye, brown bullhead, and smallmouth bass) given for the sensitive population in the AOC are similar to upstream OR downstream non-AOC Great Lakes reference areas.
+... will be considered not impaired when consumption advisories for indicator fish species (e.g. walleye, brown bullhead, and largemouth bass) given for the sensitive population in the AOC are similar to upstream and downstream non-AOC Great Lakes reference areas due to contaminants from locally-controllable sources.

-Action 2019-20 2020-21 2021-22 2022-23 2023-24 Beyond Lead Collect the following information through existing monitoring programs in order to use as data input for assessments: Bioavailable water contaminants through caged mussel biomonitoring.^b J 5 J J Х x GLIER City of Windsor Data compilation and assessment of BUI as it relates to delisting criteria.
-Conduct shoreline angler survey 1 1 1 DRCC Review all relevant data and prepare a status report to recommend status of BUI based on delisting criteria.
-If an "Impaired" status results, identify next steps required to delist (if necessary).
-5 √ 1 1 Х DRCC (M&R Work Group) Complete BUI engagement and submit re-designation report to COA Leads х DRCC
+Action 2020- 21 2021- 22 2022- 23 2023- 24 2024- 25 Beyond Lead Data compilation and assessment of BUI as it relates to delisting criteria.
+Conduct fish consumption survey 1 1 DRCC Review all relevant data and prepare a status report to recommend status of BUI based on delisting criteria.
+5 s 1 1 1 DRCC (M&R Work Group) If an "Impaired" status results, identify next steps required to delist (if necessary). х DRCC Complete BUI engagement х DRCC Submit re-designation report to COA Leads х DRCC